Anti1i/Anti1i.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi, my name is Jingbo Wang (Chinese: 王靖博), an undergraduate student majoring in Information Security at the School of Cyber Science and Engineering, Wuhan University.
-I have the privilege of working with [Prof. Jing Chen](https://scholar.google.com/citations?hl=en&user=MZ8wtusAAAAJ) (陈晶教授).
+I have the privilege of working with [Prof. Jing Chen](https://scholar.google.com/citations?hl=en&user=MZ8wtusAAAAJ) .

 My academic performance stands at [**GPA 3.89/4.0**](../images/transcript.png), with an [**Academic Rank of 4/106**](../images/rank.jpg) and a [**Comprehensive Rank of 1/106**](../images/comprehensive_rank_cert.pdf).